 Geraldo L. Cadava, associate professor of history, Northwestern University

-Moon Duchin RI ’19, associate professor of mathematics and director of Science, Technology, and Society, Tufts University
+Moon Duchin RI ’19, associate professor of mathematics and senior fellow in Tisch College of Civic Life, Tufts University

 Michelle Nickerson, associate professor of history, Loyola University Chicago